How to Get a COI for Construction Projects

 Cost and Time to Obtain a COI

-A COI itself is usually free if you have an active insurance policy.
-The time to receive a COI varies but can range from a few minutes to 48 hours, depending on your provider’s speed and whether your policy needs adjustments.
+A COI is usually free if you have an active insurance policy.
+The time to receive a COI can vary but generally ranges from a few minutes to 48 hours, depending on your provider’s speed and whether your policy requires adjustments.

 Key Tips for Smooth COI Management